GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java11/helloworld-servlet/README.md

 ## Extract the WAR file

-In this sample app the WAR gets extracted to a random temporary location by Jetty, the Snapshot Debugger Java Agent will not be able to locate the class file in order to set breakpoints.
+In this sample app the WAR file gets extracted to a random temporary location by Jetty, the Snapshot Debugger Java Agent will not be able to locate the class file in order to set breakpoints.
 To enable it to do so, the WAR file needs to be extracted to a known location that the agent can be configured to search for.